Bantu peoples of South Africa: Sociopolitical organisation

-Until very recently, South African Bantu-speaking communities were often divided into different clans, not around national federations, but independent groups from some hundreds to thousands of individuals.
-The smallest unit of the political organisational structure was the household, or kraal, consisting of a man, woman or women, and their children, as well as other relatives living in the same household.
-The man was the head of the household and often had many wives, and was the family's primary representative.
-The household and close relations generally played an important role.
-Households which lived in the same valley or on the same hill in a village were also an organisational unit, managed by a sub-chief.
+Until relatively recently, Bantu-speaking communities were often divided into clans — independent groups of some hundreds to thousands of individuals — rather than national federations.
+The smallest political unit was the household or kraal, consisting of a man, his wife or wives, and their children, together with other relatives; the man was head of the household, often with several wives, and was its primary representative.
+Households living in the same valley or on the same hill formed a village unit managed by a sub-chief.

-Chiefdom-ship was largely hereditary, although chiefs were often replaced when not effective.
-In most clans the eldest son inherited the office of his father.
-In some clans the office was left to the oldest brother of the deceased chief, and after his death again the next oldest brother.
-This repeated until the last brother died.
-Next was the eldest son of the original chieftain; then the oldest one of the brothers as the leader.

-The chief was surrounded with a number of trusted friends or advisors, usually relatives like uncles and brothers, rather than influential headmen or personal friends.
-The degree of the democracy depended on the strength of the chieftain.
-The more powerful and more influential a chieftain was, the less the influence of his people.
-Although the leader had much power, he was not above the law.
-He could be criticised both by advisors as well as by his people, and compensation could be demanded.
-The people were divided into different clans or tribes which had their own functions, laws, and language.
+Chiefdomship was largely hereditary, although ineffective chiefs were often replaced.
+In most clans the eldest son inherited his father's office; in others the office passed to the deceased chief's oldest brother, and only after the last brother's death to the eldest son of the original chief.
+The chief was surrounded by trusted advisers, usually relatives such as uncles and brothers rather than influential headmen.
+The degree of democracy depended on the strength of the chief: the more powerful and influential a chief, the less the influence of his people.
+Although the leader held much power, he was not above the law and could be criticised by both his advisers and his people.